Getting Killed World Tour: Critical reception

 The tour has received positive reviews.
 Writing for Uproxx, Steven Hyden said "There might be bands that make more money or play bigger venues or garner better (or at least equally good) reviews in 2025.
-But in terms of juice — that intangible but indisputable feeling that you are witnessing a show you’ll still be talking about in 10 or 20 or even more years — then it’s hard to think of any act in the indie space that can touch Geese at the moment."
+But in terms of juice — that intangible but indisputable feeling that you are witnessing a show you'll still be talking about in 10 or 20 or even more years — then it's hard to think of any act in the indie space that can touch Geese at the moment."

-Writing for Consequence of Sound, Jonah Krueger said "In short, it’s the best Geese have ever sounded.
-Fans old and new who are lucky enough to catch the band on their current run — or who are willing to shell out the spiking resale prices — are in store for a remarkably realized presentation of their vision performed in what might be the smallest batch of rooms they’ll play in for years to come."
+Writing for Consequence of Sound, Jonah Krueger said "In short, it's the best Geese have ever sounded.
+Fans old and new who are lucky enough to catch the band on their current run — or who are willing to shell out the spiking resale prices — are in store for a remarkably realized presentation of their vision performed in what might be the smallest batch of rooms they'll play in for years to come."

+Writing about the New York City show at the Brooklyn Paramount in an article for Paste Magazine, Grace Robins-Somerville said "The greatest New York rock bands—from The New York Dolls to Suicide to Television to Talking Heads to TV On The Radio to the Yeah Yeah Yeahs—are ones whose work captures [New York City]'s contradictions, its incessant aliveness.
+Watching Geese close out their tour with a triumphant homecoming show felt like watching them throw their arms around the city that raised them—a city that feels like an entire universe."

 Set list

-The following set list was obtained from the concert held on October 24, 2025, at the Showbox in Seattle, Washington.
+The following set list was obtained from the concert held on October 25, 2025, at the Hollywood Theatre in Vancouver, British Columbia.
 It does not represent all concerts for the duration of the tour.